Data-Driven Outcomes Reporting

 Family Satisfaction

-of families were highly satisfied with services received
+of families were highly satisfied with services received and highly likely to recommend Hillside programs to family members and friends

 Building Social-Emotional Well-Being

-increased their overall number of assets
+increased their overall number of assets from admission to discharge

 in the “challenged and vulnerable” range at admission increased their overall number of assets at discharge